Attending Authors

 KIMBERLY McCREIGHT is the New York Times bestselling author of Reconstructing Amelia, Where They Found Her, A Good Marriage, Friends Like These, and Like Mother, Like Daughter, as well as a young adult trilogy, The Outliers.
 She's been nominated for the Edgar, Anthony and Alex awards, and her books have been translated into more than twenty languages.
 She lives in Brooklyn.

-With a background in historical and governmental analysis, Allison Gunn is a researcher, writer, and librarian with a penchant for all things whimsical and strange.
+With a background in historical and governmental analysis, Allison Gunn is a researcher, writer, librarian, and tarot reader with a penchant for all things whimsical and strange.
 Presently digging deep into Appalachian Studies at Shepherd University, she specializes in marginalized communities and folklore.
-She currently roams the wonderfully weird land of West Virginia with her delightful daughters, several furry overlords, and one masterful Mountaineer musician.
-Writing is, above all else, the only thing keeping her remotely sane.
+Her debut, NOWHERE (2025) along with her upcoming release HIVE MIND (Spring 2027) are steeped in Appalachian folklore, magic, and woodland terrors.

 Vincent Tirado is a nonbinary Dominican born and raised in the Bronx.
 They are a Pura Belpré Award winner, Bram Stoker and Lambda Literary award finalist known for their books BURN DOWN RISE UP (2022), WE DON'T SWIM HERE (2023), and WE CAME TO WELCOME YOU (2024).
 YOU SHOULD HAVE BEEN NICER TO MY MOM (2026) is their sophomore adult novel.
 When they’re not writing new spine-chilling horrors, they can be found making another pot of coffee and harassing their cat, Bugsy